 The length of time documents should be kept will depend on what it is.
 Bills can be shredded after they are paid along with any expired documents while business and tax records should be kept for years.

-PROSHRED® offers a convenient and secure drop off shredding service at our full-service Baltimore office or our mobile shredding trucks can come to you.
+Proshred® offers a convenient and secure drop off shredding service at our full-service Baltimore office or our mobile shredding trucks can come to you.
 For more information: 1-301-284-0893.